 The Electric Fetus has been a gathering place for music heads and counter-culturists in Minnesota since 1968.
 It began as a place to get turned on to something a little out of the ordinary, and that still holds true today.
 We stock a comprehensive selection of CDs, DVDs, and LPs: old classics to the newest blog hype, from all different genres and styles.
 Our great local scene means we have exclusives on the bands poised to be the next Replacements, Husker Du, or Atmosphere.

-The Fetus also carries an array of great gifts including books, toys, clothing, stationery, incense, bath & beauty products and more, with three locations in Minneapolis, Duluth and St. Cloud.
+The Fetus also carries an array of great gifts including books, toys, clothing, stationery, incense, bath & beauty products and more, with locations in Minneapolis and Duluth.

 The Electric Fetus: A Brief History